iselang/.github/profile/README.md

 JavaScript is responsible for handling all aspects of the app including logic, structure, styling, and rendering HTML and CSS, making it the main language for controlling app behavior and appearance.

 ## Who Made It
-ISE was developed by the ISE team under Team Sharebyte Corporation, a brand agency based in the Philippines.
+ISE was developed by the ISE team under InShareByte Corp, a brand agency based in the Philippines.
 We are committed to advancing technology, systems, and brand development, with a strong focus on artificial intelligence as well.

 ## Android Support
-ISE Android support is powered by **Median.co**, ensuring smooth and optimized performance for Android devices.
+ISE Android support is powered by [**Median.co**](https://median.co), ensuring smooth and optimized performance for Android devices.

 ---

 ## Tested by Google

-ISE has been tested using Google's tools like
+ISE has been tested using [Google's](https://google.com) tools like

 - **Lang Test**
 - **LightHouse**